svisser/palabra-meta/README.md

 You can pass main.py the following commands:

+    initialimport (integer)

-* initialimport <integer>: This resets the palabra database and creates the given number of crosswords.
+This resets the database and creates the given number of crosswords.

+    checkcount

-* checkcount: Computes the number of checked cells in all crosswords in the database.
+Computes the number of checked cells in all crosswords in the database.
+A cell is called 'checked' iff it is used in both an across and down entry.